Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Results

 \subsection{Sub-box result}

 We further demonstrate the unbiased nature of parameter constraints obtained from the emulators.
 Since galaxy surveys observe only a finite portion of the universe, the limited observational volume may not fully capture the statistical properties of the entire universe, an effect known as cosmic variance \cite{CosmicVariance}.
 To mitigate this, it is advisable to train the emulator on a dataset with a significantly larger volume than the test set.
 To assess whether the emulator predictions generalize to smaller volumes while remaining unbiased, we conduct a sub-box validation test.
 Since volume is not an explicit input parameter to the emulator, this test evaluates its robustness under varying observational scales.
 We divide each realization of the validation catalog into sub-boxes, each with a box size of 368 $(\text{Gpc}/h)^3$ (A volume of approximately 1/20 of the fiducial box), and perform parameter recovery tests on the sub-boxes.
 For RSD effect, we first introduce RSD into the fiducial-box simulations using Equation~\eqref{eq:RSD}, and then divide them into sub-boxes.
 As described in Section~\ref{sec:normalize}, the computation of Betti curves for the fiducial-box simulations employs 3D periodic boundary conditions.
-Although sub-box division breaks the periodicity of the cosmological simulations, we continue to apply periodic boundary conditions when computing the Betti curves in order to maintain consistency.
+Although sub-box division breaks the periodicity of the original simulation volume, we continue to apply periodic boundary conditions when computing Betti curves to preserve a uniform analysis pipeline.
+This deviation from periodicity also provides an opportunity to test the sensitivity of our framework to boundary assumptions.
+While the emulator is trained on simulations with periodic boundaries, unbiased parameter recovery on non‑periodic sub‑volumes would suggest that, at the scales considered here, the Betti-curve measurements are not strongly sensitive to boundary assumptions.
+In other words, the cosmological information captured by Betti curves appears to be dominated by topological structure rather than by features introduced at the box edges.
 Figure~\ref{fig:sub vs fid} compares the Betti curves from fiducial boxes and sub-boxes.
 Due to the rescaling described in Section~\ref{sec:normalize}, the Betti curves from sub-boxes align well with those from fiducial boxes, though sub-boxes exhibit greater statistical uncertainty due to their smaller volume.

 We perform parameter inference tests on the sub-box simulations using the same emulators and inference procedure as for the fiducial boxes.
 The parameter recovery result, shown in Figure~\ref{fig:fza sub post}, indicates that while the constraints weaken due to the increase in statistical error, the Betti curves continue to constrain $\{\Omega_{\text{m}}, \sigma_8\}$ without bias as concluded in Section~\ref{sec:fid result}.